H2M-LLM/Person-Of-Interest/README.md

 # Person-Of-Interest
-Seek out a favorite celebrity from the database with description
+Seek out a favorite celebrity given a description from the database